¿Necesita activar su cuenta para? Pagar su prima

 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your Provider if the request has been approved as follows:

-- For urgent prospective, within 72 hours from date of receipt of request.
+- For urgent prospective, within 72 hours (3 calendar days) from date of receipt of request.

 - For non-urgent prospective requests within 3 business days of receipt of all necessary clinical information.